QiYao-Wang/QiYao-Wang.github.io/_pages/about.md

 Now I am an undergraduate from Dalian University of Technology (DUT).

 I am currently pursuing a bachelor degree in Artificial Intelligence *(2021-2025)*.
 During my undergraduate studies, I worked in the DUTIR Lab, fortunately supervised by Prof. [Yuan Lin](http://faculty.dlut.edu.cn/linyuan/zh_CN/index.htm) and Prof. [Kan Xu](http://faculty.dlut.edu.cn/2004012069/en/index.htm).
-I warmly welcome DUT undergraduates to join our research group for exploration.
+I warmly welcome the undergraduates of DUT to join our research group for exploration.
 For those interested in collaboration, please do not hesitate to contact me.

 I will start my Ph.D. studies at CAS-SIAT in 2025, fortunately supervised by Prof. Min Yang.